 - Giving high priority to the agenda of financial inclusion, expanding the scope of various financial literacy activities and coverage of capacity building initiatives through differentiated banks and institutions is a thrust area of Financial Inclusion Fund (FIF)

-- Sensitizing the staff of RRBs and Rural Co-operatives Banks (RCBs) on financial inclusion in a focused manner
+- Sensitizing the staff of Regional Rural Banks (RRBs) and Rural Co-operatives Banks (RCBs) on financial inclusion in a focused manner

 - Training of business correspondents (BCs) / business facilitators (BFs) of banks with the support of institutions like the Indian Institute of Banking and Finance (IIBF)